North atlantic right whale

 The right whales of the St. Lawrence belong to the North Atlantic population, which is particularly present in the northwest, while the population of the northeast sector is probably extinct.
 In 2011, the North Atlantic Right Whale Consortium estimated the North Atlantic population at 490 individuals.
 North Atlantic right whales congregate in regions where food is abundant due to various oceanographic phenomena (thermal fronts, topography and upwellings) and in bays serving as shelters for females accompanied by their calves (Bay of Fundy).
 Southern right whales and North Pacific right whales are separate species.

 The Northwest Atlantic population of the North Atlantic right whale was assessed in 1980, 1985, 1990, 2003 and 2013 by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC), which determined its designation to be “endangered” each time.
 Despite the end to hunting in the 1930s, the North Atlantic right whale does not seem to have recovered.
 In 2010, the size of the population was estimated at 468 individuals, including 122 to 136 adult females.
 Between 1991 and 2007, 50% of all mortalities in this species were caused by collisions with ships.
 Although measures have been implemented in Canada and the United States to reduce such collisions, accidents still occur and shipping traffic is expected to increase considerably in the species’ range in the coming decades.
 What’s more, adult females seem to be more prone to ship strikes than males.
 Also, over 75% of individuals have scars attributable to incidental catches in fishing gear.
+Since 2018, the population is evaluated at 411 individuals.

 The North Atlantic right whale is listed in the International Union for Conservation of Nature’s (IUCN) Red List and under the American Endangered Species Act.
 Lastly, this species appears in the List of threatened or vulnerable species in Quebec under the Act Respecting Threatened or Vulnerable Species.